Back to School in Charlottesville: A Guide for Locals, Visitors, and UVA Families

 For Locals: Stock Up, Stay Ahead

 Charlottesville’s shopping districts make it easy to cross off your to-do list in style.
-Barracks Road Shopping Center remains the go-to for groceries and supplies —Harris Teeter and Kroger are both here—alongside local gems like The Happy Cook for kitchen needs and Albemarle Angler for outerwear and gear.
-For creative gifts look for The Virginia Shop, and for everything UVA, definitely check out Alumni Hall.
+Barracks Road Shopping Center remains the go-to for groceries and supplies —Harris Teeter and Kroger are both here—alongside local gems like The Happy Cook for kitchen needs and Albemarle Angler for fly-fishing gear and outdoor apparel (and if Dad needs a break from shopping, they run guided fishing trips too).
+For creative gifts look for The Virginia Shop, Spring Street Boutique for fashion, and for everything UVA, definitely check out Alumni Hall.

-Up north, Hollymead Town Center offers big-box convenience with Walmart, Harris Teeter, and specialty shops.
-For a more curated experience, the Shops at Stonefield deliver brand-name clothing, home décor, and plenty of spots to grab a latte between errands.
+Up north, Hollymead Town Center offers big-box convenience with Target, Harris Teeter, and specialty shops.
+For a more curated experience, the Shops at Stonefield deliver brand-name clothing, home décor, more UVA wear at Mincer’s, festive fashion and accessories at Poshabilities, and plenty of spots to grab a latte between errands.
 Staying organized now means more time to enjoy fall festivals later.

 For Tourists: Experience Charlottesville in Transition